 I have a new obsession.
 Apart from these browned butter dinner rolls, of course.
-You might already know what this obsession is if you follow me on snapchat (palettedining).
+You might already know what this obsession is if you follow me on Snapchat (palettedining).
 I’m totally obsessed with…drumroll please…ballet!

 This might sound surprising to you if you know me personally, as ballet seems to be a form of art where the most strictly defined gender roles exist, and I identify as having a non-binary gender.
 In ballet, women wear tutus and buns, while men wear pants and shirts.
 But even though I like to present myself as very androgynous, I’ve always been fascinated by ballerinas.

 When I was around eight years old, I had a friend who was an incredible dancer in multiple forms, but truly excelled in ballet.
 When she received her first pointe shoes, she called me over to share in her glory.
 I tiptoed around the room in those pastel pink shoes with their hard, flat toes, feeling tall, light, and bird-like.
-Then I fell over.
+Then I fell over

 An eager kid to try absolutely everything, my encouraging mom took me to a ballet class, in which I quickly became frustrated with the controlled nature of the dance.
 As I got older, my interests gravitated to music, thus putting my ballerina dreams in a little cupboard at the back of my head.
 But now that I finally have the time, space, and ability in my life to take some ballet classes, this dream is going to become a reality!

 The ballet classes don’t begin till the summer, so in the meantime, I’m practicing with a chair in my living room.
 I’m trying to learn the barre warm-up exercises so I can get a little taste of what the classes will be like.
 Though ballerinas make their flowing movements look effortless, after a 7-minute YouTube video I’m already exhausted.
-But I’m going to keep replaying that video as many times as I can, until it’s deeply ingrained.
+But I’m going to keep replaying that video as many times as I can until it’s deeply ingrained.
 I’m hoping a leotard and ballet shoes will come next.
 Obsession.

 This recipe from Cooking Classy is solid gold.
 The only change I made was browning the butter.
 When you spend the extra few minutes it takes to brown your butter, you’ll be very pleased with the results.
-Browned butter adds a rich, nutty flavour to everything in its path.
+Browned butter adds a rich, nutty flavor to everything in its path.
 Soft and extremely pliable, these rich, soft, slightly sweet browned butter dinner rolls are an excellent staple at any dinner table.

 Lodge 10.25 inch skillet: If I could marry one of my kitchen tools, this cast-iron pan would be the one.
 I love the idea of a kitchen tool that lasts forever, and you can safely say that about cast iron pans.
 These browned butter dinner rolls bake up beautifully in this pan, which can go directly in the oven.